-Upfront payment is allocated to the performance obligations based on the Group's best estimate of their relative stand-alone selling prices.
-The upfront fees of US\$350 million was included in the transaction price upon contract inception in 2017 and fully received by the Group in 2018.
+Upfront payment is allocated to the performance obligations based on our best estimate of their relative stand-alone selling prices.
+The upfront fees of \$350 million was included in the transaction price upon contract inception in 2017 and fully received by us in 2018.